 After years and years of 12-step skincare regimes, complicated single-use products, and packed Instagram ‘shelfies’, some of the beauty industry has hit oversaturation.
-It’s all just become too… much—both in cost and effort.
+It’s all just become too much—both in cost and effort.
 But we all still want great skin, right?
 But do we have to put in all that effort?
-Well, no, we don't, according to a new way of thinking.
-Welcome to the age of less complicated routines, with a pared down set of daily products, making it simpler for you and your wallet (and your shelf).
+Well, no, we don’t, according to a new way of thinking.
+Welcome to the age of less complicated routines, with a pared down set of daily products making it simpler for you and your wallet (and your shelf).

 In the theme of paring down, here are a few products making it easier to look great with ease and simplicity.

-This might even be a step you can do without though; test how it feels with and without toners, and then assess.
+This might even be a step you can do without, though; test how it feels with and without toners, and then assess.

-Perhaps one of the greatest inventions in skincare in the last decade is a face cream by a German scientist and professor, Dr. Augustinus Bader.
+Perhaps one of the greatest inventions in skincare in the last decade is a face cream by German scientist and professor, Dr. Augustinus Bader.
 It is unlike anything we’ve seen before—for a couple of really significant reasons.

 How is this possible?
 To understand why this is a revolution in a bottle, we have to first look at Dr. Bader.
 He doesn’t come from a marketing or skincare background.
-He has specifically focused on stem cell research for repairing third-degree burns in children—hoping to eliminate long-term suffering, and provide scar-free healing to any and all in need.
-His first major medical breakthrough came with his invention of the trademarked Hydrogel, Momentum Bionics, which eliminates the need for skin grafts for young burn victims.
+He has specifically focused on stem cell research for repairing third-degree burns in children—hoping to eliminate long-term suffering and provide scar-free healing to any and all in need.
+His first major medical breakthrough came with his invention of the trademarked Hydrogel, Momentum Bionics, which eliminates the need for skin grafts in young burn victims.

 Ever since I learned the amazing and simple trick of adding toner or aerated water to my face oil, it’s totally changed the game.
 When in need of an added boost of hydration on top of my face cream, I add a multi-tasking face oil.